Medical Policy

 If BRAF single-gene testing was the initial test performed, and is negative, clinicians should strongly consider larger NGS panels to identify other potential genetic targets (e.g, KIT, BRAF non-V600).

-NCCN guidelines on pediatric central nervous system cancers ( v.1.2024) include a recommendation for testing of BRAF V600E mutation and BRAF fusion for pediatric gliomas, and further recommend that preferred systemic therapy options for recurrent disease include, but are not limited to, dabrafenib/trametinib or vemurafenib for BRAF V600E mutated tumors.30,The guidelines also recommend NTRK fusion testing for pediatric diffuse high-grade gliomas and TRK inhibitors for tumors with NTRK gene fusion.
+NCCN guidelines on pediatric central nervous system cancers (v.2.2025) include a recommendation for testing of BRAF V600E mutation and BRAF fusion for pediatric gliomas, and further recommend that preferred systemic therapy options for recurrent disease include, but are not limited to, dabrafenib/trametinib or vemurafenib for BRAF V600E mutated tumors.29, The guidelines recommend NTRK fusion testing for pediatric diffuse high-grade gliomas and TRK inhibitors for tumors with NTRK gene fusion.
+The guidelines also recommend the use of lorlatinib or alectinib in pediatric high-grade gliomas harboring ALK rearrangements.

 Not applicable.

-In January 2020, the Centers for Medicare and Medicaid Services (CMS) determined that next generation sequencing (NGS) is covered for patients with somatic (acquired) cancer when the diagnostic test is performed in a CLIA-(Clinical Laboratory Improvement Amendments) certified laboratory, when ordered by a treating physician, and when all of the following requirements are met:31,
+In January 2020, the Centers for Medicare and Medicaid Services (CMS) determined that next generation sequencing (NGS) is covered for patients with somatic (acquired) cancer when the diagnostic test is performed in a CLIA-(Clinical Laboratory Improvement Amendments) certified laboratory, when ordered by a treating physician, and when all of the following requirements are met:36,

 Patient has: